Current Market Trends

 Since the implementation of the U.S. Chile Free Trade Agreement, in 2004, medical devices with U.S. Certificate of Origin enter Chile duty free.
 However, a 19% Value Added Tax is levied over the CIF value of the merchandise.
 Sub-Sector best prospects include modern senior home care equipment products and assistive devices, modern orthotics, modern orthopedic devices, trauma equipment, central monitors, incubators, surgical tables, disposable and non-disposable surgical instruments.

-In general, there is no health-required registration imposed on medical devices except for contraceptives, gloves, needles, and syringes that do need authorization/quality control assessment to certify its safety.
+In general, there is no health-required registration imposed on medical devices except for contraceptives, gloves, needles, and syringes, which do need an authorization/quality control assessment to certify its safety.
 X-Ray equipment or nuclear medicine equipment does need special authorization from other government agencies.
 Pharmaceuticals do have mandatory registration that is granted by the Institute of Public Health.

 Employees under contract are mandated by law to designate 7% of their monthly net wages to healthcare.
-However, free-lance workers are not obliged to this law.
+However, free-lance workers are not obliged to do so.
 Contracted workers must choose between public and private healthcare to which they use their 7%.

 Chile has a favorable import climate.
 There are no known barriers to U.S. medical equipment, devices, pharmaceuticals, laboratory equipment, or diagnostic test.